Our Climate Smart Commitment: How and Why

 Fighting hunger, caring for soil, protecting forests.
 It's a lot to take on.
-Rather than imposing our values and beliefs on other people, we'll choose to work with organizations throughout the developing world that empower local citizens to take leadership roles, protect their cultures, and strengthen their communities.
+Rather than imposing our values and beliefs on other people, we'll work with organizations throughout the developing world that empower local citizens to take leadership roles, protect their cultures, and strengthen their communities.

 When sorting through options for making a real difference in the world, there are three main approaches: charity, development, and advocacy.

-Our $1 million annual investment in climate-smart initiatives includes generous funding for advocacy groups that ensure the environment gets a seat at the legislative table.
+Our $1 million annual investment in climate-smart initiatives includes generous funding for advocacy groups who ensure the environment gets a seat at the legislative table.
 In some cases, these groups fight poverty in the developing world — pursuing legislation that will directly improve the lives of poor people and allow them to invest in more fuel-efficient stoves, climate-smart farms, and other enhancements to both quality of life and climate protection.
 In other cases, these groups lobby to ensure that private interests in wealthy nations are paying their fair share to mitigate the toll their activities take on the environment.
 (While we do this voluntarily, many corporations do not.)

 Charity and development certainly have their place.
 For example, when responding to a crisis, charity dollars can provide immediate help.
 But in most situations, advocacy is our personal choice for getting the most bang out of our philanthropic dollar.